 How do I customize and configure search results?

 There are many ways to customize and configure search results.
 To learn more, see the following articles:

 - Manage search verticals and result types

 How do I search my connector data from a custom application?

 After custom data is indexed, developers can query this data.
 You can view your data in any application.
 For more information, see the Overview of the Microsoft Search API in Microsoft Graph.

-When you publish a Microsoft-built connector, it can take a few minutes for the connection to be created.
-During that time, the connection will show its status as pending.
+When you publish a Microsoft Graph connector, it can take a few minutes for the connection to be created.
+During that time, the connection shows its status as 'Publishing'.

-You cannot edit or change a connection after it has been created.
-If you need to change any details, you must delete and recreate the connection.
+There are limited edit capabilities supported after publishing a connection.
+If you need to change any details other than ones enabled, you must delete and recreate the connection.